-Every year on September 21, the world celebrates World Alzheimer's Day, or World Alzheimer's Day.
-It was established in 1994 at the initiative of organizations involved in researching this disease and looking for ways to slow its progress.
+Every year, September 21 worldwide celebrates International Alzheimer's Day ( World Alzheimer's Day ), or World Alzheimer's Day.
+It was established in 1994 at the initiative of organizations involved in researching this disease and finding ways to slow its development.

-Alzheimer's disease (senile dementia of the Alzheimer's type) is a neurodegenerative disease first described in 1906 by the German psychiatrist Alois Alzheimer.
-As a rule, it is found in people over 65 years old, but there is also early Alzheimer's disease ( a rare form ).
+Alzheimer's disease ( alzheimer's senile dementia ) – neurodegenerative disease, first described in 1906 by German psychiatrist Alois Alzheimer.
+As a rule, it is found in people over 65 years old, but there is also an early Alzheimer's disease ( a rare form ).

-In the world today there are about 50 million people suffering from senile dementia.
-According to experts, this figure will grow steadily and by 2050 will reach 152 million people.
-According to Alzheimer’s Disease International ( ADI ), the world's leading volunteer organization for the care and support of people with Alzheimer's disease, a new case of dementia is diagnosed every three seconds worldwide.
+There are about 55 million people with senile dementia in the world today.
+According to experts, this figure will grow steadily and by 2050 will reach 139 million people.
+According to Alzheimer’s Disease International ( ADI ), the leading international volunteer organization in the field of care and support for people with Alzheimer's disease, a new case of dementia is diagnosed every three seconds in the world.

 Even the doctors of Ancient Greece noted the connection between old age and weakening of reason, but only at the beginning of the 20th century did the German psychiatrist Alois Alzheimer describe the disease, later named after him.
 He published an analysis of the disease of a fifty-year-old patient in 1906 after her death.
 Then a few more similar descriptions appeared in the medical literature.
 Alzheimer's disease was soon recognized as an independent disease.

 Dementia – is a progressive or chronic syndrome in which degradation and destruction of the ability to think ( that is, the cognitive function ) occurs more than occurs during the normal course of the aging process.
 With dementia, memory, thinking, understanding, speech and the ability to navigate, count, learn and reason decrease.